SAMMISolutions/docs/doc_posts/_getting-started/migration.md

 ##### HTTP Request
 [Get HTTP Request]({{ "/commands/misc#gethttprequest" | relative_url }}) command replaces Web Request extension.
 You can call an API and receive its response directly in SAMMI now.\
-As an example, the whole Spotify extension is now fully contained in SAMMI and does not require Transmitter to run anymore.
+As an example, the whole Spotify extension is now fully contained in SAMMI and does not require Bridge to run anymore.

 ##### More Twitch control
 New native [Twitch triggers]({{ "/triggers/twitch" | relative_url }}) for f**ollowers, polls, predictions and hype train**.